Mike-Makaryshyn/JSmodule__timer_countdown/README.md

 First argument - class of the timer.
 Second - deadline.

-ALSO YOU SHOULD NAME (in HTML) THE NUMBERS OF THE TIMER AS FOLLOWING:
+ALSO YOU SHOULD NAME (in HTML) THE NUMBERS OF THE TIMER AS FOLLOWING ID:

 #days
 #hours